 In peripheral tissues, thyroid hormones exert their effects by binding to receptors in the nucleus of the cell and exerting their effects on DNA transcription.
 In the kidney and the liver, T4 is de-iodinated by deiodinases to T3, which is more active than T4.
 T4 is also de-iodinated by different deiodinases to make reverse T3, which has no cellular activity.4 More than 80% of the T3 levels come from peripheral conversion of T4.
 The half-life of T3 is 1 day, whereas that of T4 is 1 week.
 The long half-life of T4 coupled with its storage in the thyroid explains the length of time required to detect hormone level changes following adjustment of thyroid medication.

 CHANGES IN THYROID PHYSIOLOGY IN PREGNANCY

 Several changes occur in thyroid physiology in pregnancy, which alter the level of thyroid hormones.
 Understanding these changes is important in the medical management of thyroid disease as normal ranges of thyroid function tests used outside of pregnancy are not valid during pregnancy.
-One of the changes observed in ...
+One of the ...